-- Undergraduate Student Award – Up to two awards may given to undergraduate students for public engagement activities.
+- Undergraduate Student Award – Up to two awards may be given to undergraduate students for public engagement activities.
 Each undergraduate student award includes a $2,000 scholarship and a personalized commemorative plaque.
 In the case of a graduating student, a cash award is given.

-- Graduate or Professional Student Award – One award may given to a graduate or professional student for public engagement activities.
+- Graduate or Professional Student Award – One award may be given to a graduate or professional student for public engagement activities.
 The graduate student award includes a $2,000 stipend and a personalized commemorative plaque.
 In the case of a graduating student, a cash award is given.

-- Student Team Award – One student team award may given for public engagement activities.
+- Student Team Award – One student team award may be given for public engagement activities.
 At least one member of the team must be a faculty or staff member at the University of Illinois, and the team should be comprised predominantly of students (undergraduate and/or graduate).
 The student team award includes $2,000 in funding allocated toward the team’s supported engagement activities for the following academic year and a personalized commemorative plaque.

 All current undergraduate and graduate/professional students who have demonstrated significant individual contributions to the local community, state, nation, or world through distinguished university public engagement are eligible for campus public engagement awards.
 For purposes of these awards, distinguished public engagement is a direct extension of an individual’s disciplinary or technical expertise to the public and non-profit sector.
 Individuals or teams who have received the award in the previous 5 years are not eligible.

 Engagement or service resulting in monetary gain (private consulting) is not considered public service, nor is service that is performed as a private citizen (membership in local service clubs, for example) or as an elected public official.